 Sam Black, VP of Business Development at Covenant Eyes

 Sam Black is a vice president at Covenant Eyes Internet Accountability, and the author of The Porn Circuit: Understand Your Brain and Break Porn Habits in 90 Days.
 He joined the Covenant Eyes team in 2007 after 18 years as a journalist, and has edited 16 books on the impact of pornography and how to protect our families.
-He has been married for 22 years and is a father of two.
+Sam is a frequent speaker for family and men’s events.

 Dawn Hawkins, Executive Director of National Center on Sexual Exploitation (NCOSE)

 As Executive Director of National Center on Sexual Exploitation (NCOSE), Mrs. Hawkins has developed a national strategy uniting conservative, women’s rights, child advocacy and religious groups, including a bipartisan political leadership, to work together raising awareness of the pandemic of harm from pornography.
 Her initiatives have led to sweeping policy changes of policies that foster exploitation for targets such as Google, Verizon and the Department of Defense.
 She has appeared on many local and national television programs, including Fox & Friends, CNN and Good Morning America.
 She regularly authors articles and speaks around the country addressing the harms of pornography and all forms of sexual exploitation and what can be done to curb the growing public health crisis resulting from pornography.